Langford Lane Kidlington

 Procedures and airspace designs at London Oxford Airport (LOA) and at neighbouring RAF Brize Norton (BZN) are widely recognised as having been devised many years ago when the air traffic demands within the local area were quite different.
 Modernising airspace is a key requirement of the Civil Aviation Authority’s Future Airspace Strategy to ensure we use that airspace as efficiently as possible.
 To do this, modern technologies must be harnessed, and GPS based arrival, departure and approach procedures implemented where appropriate.
 LOA is looking to introduce new arrival procedures and to restructure the local airspace in a manner that enhances levels of safety, improves efficiency by reducing the number of broken off approaches and ensures effective coordination between LOA and BZN.
 These procedures have been developed to ensure that LOA and BZN traffic can be safely coordinated.

 Of course, LOA recognises that aviation and non-aviation stakeholders may have strong views regarding the proposed airspace changes; in recognition of this fact we wish to consult with our local stakeholders, to describe our proposed changes, and offer you the opportunity to pass on your thoughts and concerns before we submit our final proposal to the Regulator.
 We encourage all consultees to provide us with supportive comments as well as any concerns.
 Additionally, even if you have no strong feelings either way, please tell us that is the case, as all opinions are valid and help to provide a reflection of the opinion of the wider community.
-Responses can be given via the below form, or responses can be sent via email to firstname.lastname@example.org
+Responses can be sent via email to firstname.lastname@example.org